School Garden Program

 - Collection service referral incentives for schools and PTOs

 The lessons children learn in their youth impact their future.
 We want to help create the opportunity for children to explore the environment and become passionate about understanding how to feed themselves whole foods!
 This is a great means to teach kids Biology, Ecology, and Health.
 Did you know most kids don't know where food comes from?
 This not only teaches them where, but how, and supplies the kitchen in healthy food!

 We partner with Backyard Growers, a non-profit organization that runs a very successful program working with schools to help teach students how to build their own gardens and grow their own food.
 Once students are diverting their food scraps, we haul those scraps and turn them into compost.
-We will come build your raised beds for Backyard Growers to run educational programs surrounding them.
+We will establish a garden and install raised beds filled with our compost/loam mix for Backyard Growers to run educational programs surrounding them.
 Students are then able to have a hands-on experience growing their own food and learning about sustainable waste management and food production as a closed-loop system.

 It's a fun, engaging, and educational program for students to understand the science behind how food gets to their plate.
 A garden for the school community is a great way to get students involved as a team to work towards an exciting outcome.
 They even get to enjoy eating their hard work!